How are you different from other cremation providers?

 What about burying or shipping the ashes?

-We can provide you with a list of cemeteries for you to deal directly with the cemetery of your choice.
-As an extra service, we will deliver the ashes directly to any cemetery in the Greater Vancouver Area for you at no extra charge.
-In the case of shipping, we will package and ship the ashes for you pre-paid.
+We can provide you with a list of cemeteries, and you will deal directly with the cemetery of your choice.
+As an extra service, we will deliver the ashes directly to any cemetery in the Lower Mainland for you at no extra charge.
+In the case of shipping, we will package and ship the ashes for you prepaid.
 All shipping, packaging, and handling costs plus tax are additional.

 What if we want to have a service?

-A Basic Cremation Inc. is mainly for families who do not wish to have a service or who prefer to arrange a memorial service or celebration of life on their own.
-You can arrange this directly with a church or other facility or just have friends and family gather in your home, church, local community hall, rec hall, or another facility for a reception and celebration.
+We don’t offer funerals or memorial services by choice.
+You can arrange this directly with a church or other facility or just have friends and family gather in your home or a local community hall, recreation hall, church hall, or restaurant banquet room for a reception and celebration.
 You can also search online or in the Yellow Pages for a suitable hall or reception facility in your area, and you would arrange the service and/or reception directly with them.
-We can, however, recommend a minister or celebrant for the service.
+We can, however, recommend a Minister or Celebrant for the service.

 What about newspaper death notices?

-Obituary notices can be very expensive, and we find that most families prefer to place obituaries and death notices directly with the newspapers themselves so we do not offer this as part of our service.
+Obituary notices can be very expensive, and we find that most families prefer to place obituaries and death notices directly with the newspapers themselves, so we do not offer this as part of our service.
 Remember to prepare the obituary notice before you contact the newspaper and have your credit card number ready for them.
 They tend to prefer that you email or fax the notice in rather than telephone it in, but do call or check online prior, as pricing and procedure vary from newspaper to newspaper.

 Why aren’t you a member of the BBB?

-The BBB neither licenses nor regulates A Basic Cremation Inc. or the cremation and funeral industry.
-A Basic Cremation Inc. replaces any funeral home and is fully licensed and regulated by Consumer Protection BC.
-If you need to confirm our good standing, legitimacy, and license status, please contact Consumer Protection BC since it is they, and not the BBB, who license and regulate A Basic Cremation Inc. and the entire cremation, funeral and cemetery industry.
-Please contact Consumer Protection BC to confirm our credentials, good standing, and licensing status.
+A Basic Cremation Inc. is fully licensed and regulated by Consumer Protection BC.
+If you need to confirm our good standing and licensing status, please contact Consumer Protection BC, as it is they, and NOT the BBB, who license and regulate the entire cremation, funeral, and cemetery industry.